- Here is the Iowa counties and abbreviations list

 - Paper logs will only be accepted for 10 contacts or less.
-Paper logs should be postmarked October 10, 2020, so they will arrive in time to be included in the scoring process.
+Paper logs should be postmarked by October 9, 2021, so they will arrive in time to be included in the scoring process.
 The mailing address is below.

 - Another option instead of paper logs would be to use one of the various online Cabrillo generators.
 Manually enter your contacts into one of those, and it will generate a Cabrillo file for you.

 - Verification of receipt of logs will be made on the Iowa QSO Party website.

 - Iowa Multi-Op Fixed High Score

 - Iowa Multi-Op Mobile High Score

 - Iowa Single-Op Portable High Score